You are at part 2 of 2

 During the summer months, Istanbul's wealthiest residents escape for cool sea breezes and clear water to their elegant 19th century residences.

-Ferries run regularly from the Sirkeci district on the European side and the Bostanci district on the Asian side of Istanbul to the four main Princess Islands: BÜYÜKADA, HEYBELIADA, KINALIADA and BURGAZ.
+Ferries run regularly from the Sirkeci district on the European side and the Bostanci district on the Asian side of Istanbul to the four main Princess Islands: BUYUKADA, HEYBELIADA, KINALIADA and BURGAZ.

-Also from Kabatas, on the European side, fast sea buses travel to Büyükada (Big Island).
+Also from Kabatas, on the European side, fast sea buses travel to Buyukada (Big Island).

-_ _ _ _ _ _ _ _ _ www.helloTURKEY.net' s mission is to give you as much detailed assistance before you visit Istanbul.
+_ _ _ _ _ _ _ _ _ www.helloTURKEY.net' s mission is to give you as much detailed assistance before you visit Istanbul. - -Advertise your business in this website | We welcome your comments | Disclaimer | Launched: Aug.25,03 / Updated: APRIL 20, 2011

-You are at part 2 of 2 Istanbul page
+( You are at part 2 of 2 Istanbul page )

 The GRAND COVERED BAZAAR

-Kapaliçarsi in Istanbul...
+'Kapalicarsi' in Istanbul...

 The planet's largest covered market!

-The Grand Bazaar is a shopper's wonderland.
-Founded by Ottoman Sultan Mehmed II at essentially the same time he built the Topkapi Palace.
-Grand Bazaar is called 'Kapaliçarsi'in Turkish, located on 30 hectares (75 acres) with more than 4000 shops in which every imaginable kind of merchandise such as antiques, textiles, embroidery, brass ware, carpets (kilims), brilliantly hand-painted ceramics, glassware, and leather good, including furs and suede, and various household items may be bought.
+Grand Bazaar is called 'Kapalicarsi' in Turkish, located on 30 hectares (75 acres) with more than 4000 shops in which every imaginable kind of merchandise such as antiques, textiles, embroidery, brass ware, carpets (kilims), brilliantly hand-painted ceramics, glassware, and leather good, including furs and suede, and various household items may be bought.

 In addition to the thousands of small shops, the Grand Bazaar is also the home of two mosques and a variety of eateries and coffee shops.